Autobahn: Early history

 The Weimar Republic had no federally required speed limits.
 The first crossroads-free road for motorized vehicles only, now A 555 between Bonn and Cologne, had a 120 km/h limit when it opened in 1932.
 In October 1939, the Nazis instituted the first national maximum speed limit, throttling speeds to 80 km/h in order to conserve gasoline for the war effort.
 After the war, the four Allied occupation zones established their own speed limits until the divided East German and West German republics were constituted in 1949; initially, the Nazi speed limits were restored in both East and West Germany.

 After the World Wars

-In December 1952 the West German legislature voted to abolish all national speed limits, seeing them as Nazi relics, reverting to State-level decisions.
+In December 1952 the West German legislature voted to abolish all national speed limits, reverting to State-level decisions.
 National limits were reestablished incrementally.
 The 50 km/h urban limit was enacted in 1956, effective in 1957.
 The 100 km/h limit on rural roads—except autobahns—became effective in 1972.